Feddas/LunarLander/README.md

 Building the source code
 ------------
-- Open Level1.unity with the free version of Unity 3D v3.5.7, which can be downloaded at http://unity3d.com/unity/download/archive
+- Open Level1.unity with the free version of Unity 3D v4.x.
+Get the latest version of Unity 3D v4.x at http://unity3d.com/unity/download/archive

 How to play
 -----------